Tommy Fleetwood is a professional golfer who is currently competing in the Honda Classic.

 Fleetwood’s caddy today is Ian Finnis.

-2. Fleetwood Finally Made it to His First Masters This Year, Calling it a ‘Boyhood Dream’ Come True
+2. Fleetwood Finally Made it to His First Masters in 2017, Calling it a ‘Boyhood Dream’ Come True

 Earlier this year, Fleetwood finally earned an invitation to the Masters in Augusta, Georgia for the first time in his career.
 He earned the spot after his performance at the WGC-Mexico Championship in March.
 Sure, he didn’t beat Dustin Johnson, but he still earned the biggest check of his career – £850,000 ($1,085,365) – and was finally invited to the Masters.